Empty simplices of large width: Introduction and summary of results

 In Section~\ref{sec:circulant} we present another construction, using simplices with explicit coordinates that are symmetric under cyclic permutation.
 We call them \emph{circulant simplices} since their matrix of vertex coordinates is a circulant matrix.
-Our exploration of circulant simplices starts with the observation that some of the widest simplices known (including some of the cyclotomic simplices described above) are circulant of a very specific form.
+Our exploration of circulant simplices starts with the observation that some of the widest simplices known, including the cyclotomic simplices $\Cyc(4, 101)$ and $\Cyc(6, 6\,301)$, are circulant of a very specific form.
 Let $v=(1,m,0,\cdots,0, -m)\in \R^{d+1}$, where $m$ is a positive integer and \(v\) has $d-2$ zero entries.
 Let $\vi$ be the $i$-th cyclic shift of $v$.
 We define

 which is a $d$-simplex in the hyperplane $\sum_i x_i=1$ in $\R^{d+1}$.
-For odd $d$ this simplex has width one, but for even $d$ it has width $2m$ (Theorem~\ref{thm:circulant}).
-Moreover, in Theorem~\ref{thm:empty} (see also Corollary~\ref{coro:empty}) we show that $\A{d}{m}$ is empty whenever $m$ is below a threshold $m_0(d)$ defined as the unique positive solution of the equation
+For odd $d$ this simplex has width one, but for even $d$ the situation is quite different.
+The following statement summarizes the main results of Section~\ref{sec:circulant}.
+The $m_0$ in the statement is defined as the unique positive solution of the polynomial equation

-In Section~\ref{sec:asymptotics} we relate the geometry of $\A{d}{m}$ to the so-called Fibonacci polynomials.
-This relation implies that $m_0(d)$ can equivalently be defined as